Domino-Blockchain/domichain/docs/src/cli/deploy-a-program.md

 ==================================================================================
 To resume a deploy, pass the recovered keypair as the [BUFFER_SIGNER] to `domichain program deploy` or `domichain program write-buffer'.
-Or to recover the account's lamports, pass it as the [BUFFER_ACCOUNT_ADDRESS] argument to `domichain program drain`.
+Or to recover the account's satomis, pass it as the [BUFFER_ACCOUNT_ADDRESS] argument to `domichain program drain`.
 ==================================================================================
 ```